eslint/eslint/docs/rules/no-template-curly-in-string.md

-# Warn when using template string syntax in regular strings (no-template-curly-in-string)
+# Disallow template literal placeholder syntax in regular strings (no-template-curly-in-string)

 ECMAScript 6 allows programmers to create strings containing variable or expressions using template literals, instead of string concatenation, by writing expressions like `${variable}` between two backtick quotes (\`).
-It can be easy to use the wrong quotes when wanting to use template literals, and end up with the literal value `"${variable}"` instead of a string containing the value of the injected expressions.
+It can be easy to use the wrong quotes when wanting to use template literals, by writing `"${variable}"`, and end up with the literal value `"${variable}"` instead of a string containing the value of the injected expressions.

 ## Rule Details

-This rule aims to warn programmers of a potential quotes mismatch.
+This rule aims to warn when a regular string contains what looks like a template literal placeholder.
 It will warn when it finds a string containing the template literal place holder (`${something}`) that uses either `\"` or `\'` for the quotes.

 ## Examples